ibm-cloud-docs/virtual-servers/vsi_device_access.md

 1. Access the [{{site.data.keyword.slportal}} ![External link icon](../icons/launch-glyph.svg "External link icon")](https://control.softlayer.com/){: new_window} by using your unique credentials.
 2. Select **Account > Users** from the Navigation Bar to access the Users screen.
-3. Click the relevant user name to access the User Profile.
+3. Click the relevant username to access the User Profile.
 4. Click the **Portal Permissions** icon to access the Portal Permissions screen.
 5. On the **Device** tab, select **View Virtual Server Details** and **View Virtual Dedicated Host Details** to add these permissions to the user’s profile.